Dimitrolito/babylon/docs/staking-script.md

 The main difference between the unbonding and slashing paths is the existence of `FinalityProviderPk` in the slashing path.

-This leads to following system wide repercussions:
+This leads to following system-wide repercussions:

 - for staking request to become active, btc staker needs to provide valid unbonding transaction in this staking request.
 This staking request will become